 Quick, look at your back cover.
-If there’s a big blank space there, you probably need to write your author biography.
+If there’s a big blank space there, you probably need to write your author bio.
 This is not the time to be shy; your author biography, while only a few sentences long, can have a huge impact on the success of your book and you as an author.

-Consider your audience; what do your readers want to know?
+What do your readers want to know?
 Keep your information relevant to the book’s subject and your audience.
 If you’re writing children’s books, leave out the fact that you started your own tax firm at age 19, and vice versa; if your books are about preparing your own small-business taxes, don’t mention that your two Shih-tzus are named Jingles and Meriwether.

 Elements to include: